-Verizon Communications, Inc. has major strengths that support business growth and stability in the telecommunications market and the mass media market, although the business must address its weaknesses, as well as the opportunities and threats in its external environment, as evaluated in this SWOT analysis.
+This SWOT analysis of Verizon Communications Inc. shows strengths that support business growth and stability in the telecommunications market.
+However, the business must address its weaknesses and opportunities and the threats in its external environment, as evaluated in this SWOT analysis.
 The SWOT analysis model identifies the most significant internal strategic factors (strengths and weaknesses) and external strategic factors (opportunities and threats) relevant to the company.
-Verizon can support its decision-making and strategic development processes by using the results of the SWOT analysis of its business.
-As one of the biggest players in the information and communications technology and services industry, the company can use its market position as a way of supporting further business growth.
-For example, Verizon Wireless can capitalize on its popularity and leading U.S. market position to introduce new services.
-However, the company must regularly adjust its business strategies to address shifts in the strengths, weaknesses, opportunities, and threats (SWOT) determined in this analysis.
+The results of this SWOT analysis provide insights for decision-making and strategic development that fulfill the purpose and goals of Verizon’s mission statement and vision statement.
+As one of the biggest players in the information and communications technology and services industry, the company uses its market position to support business growth.
+Verizon capitalizes on its popularity and leading U.S. market position to introduce new services.
+The company adjusts its business strategies to address shifts in the strengths, weaknesses, opportunities, and threats determined in this SWOT analysis.

 - Strong brand image

 - Relatively high quality of services